Chris Jennings (musician): European life and career (since 2002 to date)

+With guitarist Nguyên Lê he is currently in his "Fire & Water Trio" with percussionist Stephan Edouard and Nguyên Lê's "Streams" Quartet.

+In 2015 he began as bassist with pianist Joachim Kühn's "New Trio", with drummer Eric Schaefer.

 He also took on a melodic role, as well as bassist, in the creation of Titi Robin's "Nargis" Trio with Iranian percussionist Habib Meftah.

-In 2017 he became bassist with the Gregory Privat Trio (music mixing jazz and music from La Martinique) as well as the bassist in David Linx's new quartet and the trio of pianist David Aubail "DAT" with drummer Karim Ziad, Céline Bonacina's "Fly Fly" Trio as double bassist and contributing extensively to the trio's repertoire and Macha Gharabian's trio with Belgium drummer Dré Pallemaerts.

-Other projects as a side man include numerous projects with Turkish ney player Kudsi Erguner, as well as the El Gusto traditional Chaâbi orchestra, Slovenian pianist Marko Crncec with saxophonist Mark Shim and drummers Ludwig Afonso and Rudy Royston, the Thomas Enhco Trio, the Jacek Kochan/Dave Liebman Quartet in Eastern Europe, the Lee Konitz/Giovanni Ceccerelli Quartet, pianist Kenny Werner and Benjamin Koopel, Triple Horizon Trio with guitarist Florian Zenker and drummer Arie den Boer.
-He has also worked with Seamus Blake, Yaron Herman, Valgeir Sigurðsson, John Hadfield, Omri Mor, Terumasa Hino, Kiyohiko Semba, Andy Milne, and Nelson Veras to name a few.
-He is in guitarist Nguyên Lê's Fire & Water Trio with percussionist Stephane Edouard.
-Audio-Visual projects include composing and performing for works with Canadian visual artist Dan Hudson.

 As leader

 Releasing in 2011 of his self-titled Chris Jennings Quartet CD on Promise Land Records featuring Manu Codjia (el. gtr), Pierre Perchaud (ac. gtr), Patrick Goraguer (drums), he also led the Country Jazz Trio with American drummer Leon Parker for three years.
 Jennings/Perchaud acoustic duo began 2006, and trio featuring guitarist/percussionist Kevin Seddiki and the young Belgium vocalist revelation Lynn Cassiers since 2011.
 A co-leader project with trombonist Karin Hammar was created in 2012 featuring Ingrid Jensen.
 As well as the Chris Jennings Solo Double Bass project and the Chris Jennings String Quintet, his group Drum'n Koto Trio featuring Mieko Miyazaki (Japanese koto) and Patrick Goraguer (drums/santour) whose album received disc of the Day (TSF Jazz Radio France), disc of the week (FIP Radio France) and disc of the month.
-His latest project the Chris Jennings Piano Quartet + will release their first album in 2022 with the help of Ralf Kemper and Eden Records, recorded in Riverside Studios Cologne Germany, and it features Patrick Goraguer (piano), Kalle Kalima (guitar), Eric Schaefer (drums) and special guest Hayden Chisholm (saxophone).